oguzhanakca/pp3-fight-game/README.md

 3. I want to leave feedback.
 4. I want to see my stats.
 5. I want to see how much gold i have.
+6. I want to change my equipment.
-6. I want to easily navigate within the game.
+7. I want to easily navigate within the game.
+8. I want to see enemy list.
+9. I want to choose different actions in combat.

 #### As a returning user,

-7. I want to login to my account.
+10. I want to login to my account.
-8. I want to remember how to play.
+11. I want to remember how to play.
-9. I want to leave feedback.
+12. I want to leave feedback.
-10. I want ot see my stats.
+13. I want to see my stats.
-11. I want to see how much gold i have.
+14. I want to see how much gold i have.
+15. I want to change my equipment.
-12. I want to easily navigate within the game.
+16. I want to easily navigate within the game.
+17. I want to see enemy list.
+18. I want to choose different actions in combat.

 #### As the site owner,

-13. I want users to create an account.
+19. I want users to create account.
-14. I want users to log in the existing account.
+20. I want users to log in the existing account.
-15. I want users to learn how to play.
+21. I want users to learn how to play.
-16. I want users to easily navigate within the game.
+22. I want users to easily navigate within the game.
-17. I want users to see their current stats.
+23. I want users to see their current stats.
-18. I want users to see the current gold they have.
+24. I want users to see the current gold they have.
+25. I want users to change their equipment.
-19. I want users to be able to give feedback.
+26. I want users to be able to give feedback.
+27. I want users to see enemy list.
+28. I want users to have different actions in combat.

 ### User Manual